cryptoCoder0302/React_Engineer/README.md

 	Property			|	Type		|	Description
 :-----------------------|:--------------|:--------------------------------
-	value 				|	any			|	 initial field value multi 				|	bool		|	 multi-value input
+	value 				|	any			|	 initial field value valueRenderer		|	func		|	 function which returns a custom way to render the value selected multi 				|	bool		|	 multi-value input
-	disabled 			|	bool		|	 whether the Select is disabled or not options 			|	array		|	 array of options delimiter 			|	string		|	 delimiter to use to join multiple values asyncOptions 		|	func		|	 function to call to get options autoload 			|	bool		|	 whether to auto-load the default async options set
+	disabled 			|	bool		|	 whether the Select is disabled or not options 			|	array		|	 array of options optionRenderer		|	func		|	 function which returns a custom way to render the options in the menu delimiter 			|	string		|	 delimiter to use to join multiple values asyncOptions 		|	func		|	 function to call to get options autoload 			|	bool		|	 whether to auto-load the default async options set